konveyor/move2kube-website/docs/tutorials/migration-workflow/transform.md

 ### Customizing the output

-After inspecting the output that Move2Kube produced for a typical project we might see some things we want to change when transforming similar projects.
-For example, we might want to use a different base image used in the Dockerfiles, add some annotations to the Ingress YAML, maybe change the output directory structure, change which values are parameterized in the Helm chart, generate some new files, etc. For all these user specific requirements and more, we can use customizations.
+After inspecting the output that Move2Kube produced we might see some things we want to change.
+For example, we might want to change the base image used in the Dockerfiles, add some annotations to the Ingress YAML, maybe change the output directory structure, change which values are parameterized in the Helm chart, generate some new files, etc. For all these user specific requirements and more, we can use customizations.

 Next step [Customizing the output](/tutorials/customizing-the-output)